Dustyroom/chroma-doc/_docs/example-shader-1.md

 - **Receive Shadows** Once enabled, the mesh will receive the shadows cast from itself and other objects.
 Turning _Receive Shadows_ off would disable received shadows from elsewhere as well as self-shadowing.

-Turning _Receive Shadows_ off is, probably, the parameter you'd want to turn off right away (it is impossible to do it automatically, since loading _Quibli Stylized Lit_ shader inherits the shadows in 'on' state — from the _Unity Standard Lit_ shader, which is loaded every time you create a new material, and which you are switching to the _Stylized Lit_ from).
+Turning _Receive Shadows_ off is, probably, the parameter you'd want to turn off right away (it is impossible to do it automatically, since loading _Chroma Stylized Lit_ shader inherits the shadows in 'on' state — from the _Unity Standard Lit_ shader, which is loaded every time you create a new material, and which you are switching to the _Stylized Lit_ from).
 {: .notice--info}

 - **Shadow Occlusion** Masks received Unity shadows in areas where normals face away from the light.
 Useful to remove shadows that 'go through' objects.